rohitkb7782/Exploring-Pendulum-Dynamics-Through-Phase-Space/README.md

 T(\theta_{\max})>T_0.
 $$

 The fixed sampling interval is therefore slightly mismatched with the pendulum's actual period.
-In phase space, this appears as successive triangular patterns that slowly rotate around the underlying trajectory.
+In phase space, this mismatch appears as successive triangular patterns that slowly rotate around the underlying trajectory.
 The angle-versus-time plot shows the same phase drift as the sampling lines gradually shift relative to the oscillation.

-As damping reduces the amplitude, the nonlinear period approaches the small-angle value,
+As damping reduces the amplitude,

 $$
-T(\theta_{\max})\rightarrow T_0.
+T(\theta_{\max})\rightarrow T_0,
 $$

-The mismatch between the sampling interval and the pendulum's period consequently decreases.
-The stroboscopic triangles rotate more slowly and become increasingly aligned as the pendulum approaches the small-angle regime.
+and the stroboscopic triangles rotate more slowly, becoming increasingly aligned with one another.

 The sampling does not alter the pendulum's dynamics or synchronize its motion.
-Instead, it reveals how the relationship between the fixed sampling interval and the amplitude-dependent period changes as the system loses energy.
-What appears as geometric alignment in phase space is therefore a consequence of the pendulum's changing timescale.
+Instead, it reveals how damping changes the relationship between the pendulum's amplitude-dependent period and a fixed sampling interval.
+The changing stroboscopic pattern therefore provides a geometric view of the pendulum's evolving timescale.

 ## Key Findings

 * Euler and Euler-Cromer produce qualitatively different long-term behavior for oscillatory systems.
 * Phase space makes numerical artifacts and energy behavior more apparent than angle-versus-time plots alone.
-* The linearized approximation produces qualitatively different phase-space geometry from the full nonlinear pendulum at large amplitudes.
+* At large amplitudes, the linearized approximation produces qualitatively different phase-space geometry from the full nonlinear pendulum.
-* The separatrix separates oscillatory and rotational motion.
+* The separatrix marks the boundary between oscillatory and rotational motion.
 * Damping can move the pendulum from rotational motion into oscillatory motion by reducing its mechanical energy below the separatrix energy.
-* Stroboscopic sampling converts continuous phase-space trajectories into discrete geometric structures that reveal commensurability and phase drift.
+* Stroboscopic sampling reveals discrete geometric structures that depend on the commensurability between the sampling interval and the pendulum's period.
-* Because the nonlinear pendulum's period depends on amplitude, damping can change the relationship between the pendulum and a fixed stroboscopic sampling interval.
+* Because the nonlinear pendulum's period depends on amplitude, damping can change its phase relationship with a fixed stroboscopic sampling interval.

 ## Project Structure